 The Divi Builder Interface

-ElegantThemes have been working on their product for quite several years at this point.
+ElegantThemes have been working on their product for several years and it shows.
 With a strong community supporting them, giving them plenty of great feedback - these guys know how to stay on the pulse of their users.

 They haven't build hoards of fans by accident.
 Their strict focus on the design and usability of their product has been one of the key aspects of making this builder so successful.